Danack/LowMemoryClassloader/README.md

 After running `composer--optimize-autoloader update` on my current project, the 'optimised' version of the class loader looks like this: http://pastebin.com/Xa1ii7PY which quite frankly appalls.
 It takes up 645kB of memory, which is about 30% of the memory needed to display a page in the framework I use.

-Although sort of optimization for figuring out where the files for classes exist is needed (as file_exists() calls are too darn slow, and must be avoided at all costs) we really ought to do better than using up that much memory.
+Although some sort of optimization for figuring out where the files for classes exist is needed (as file_exists() calls are too darn slow, and must be avoided at all costs) we really ought to do better than using up that much memory.

 Also, Composer does not cache where the files for classes are that it doesn't install.
 E.g. all generated classes that you use in a project have a `file_exists()` call made for each request.
 The LowMemoryClassloader caches this away.